allenalmario/allenalmario/README.md

 - 🎯 My goals are to
   - Learn REST Assured with Java
-  - Refresh on HTML and CSS
-  - Get back into Web Development: Specifically Springboot backend and React frontend

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company called Expeditors International of Washington